-If the file has a different delimiter to those listed, then:
+If you want to input a file with a different delimiter to those listed, then:

-- 1. Input it with a delimiter unlikely to be in the text, e.g. caret (^), to input it as 1 column - 2.
-Use the Split Col transform to transform it into multiple columns.
+- 1. Input it with a delimiter unlikely to be in the text, e.g. caret (^), to input it as a single column - 2.
+Use the Split Col transform to transform it into multiple columns using the appropriate delimiter.